Sunshine and warmth to return to UK for Mother’s Day and into next week

 Sunshine and warmer weather will return to the UK in time for Mother’s Day and is set to last into next week.

+Temperatures are expected to steadily rise through the week, starting with forecasted highs of 17-19C on Monday and ending with highs of 20-23C on Thursday and Friday.

+South East England is set to enjoy the warmest temperatures over the week, with parts of south-west Scotland potentially experiencing those highs on Thursday and the West Midlands and parts of North West England on Friday.

-The Met Office expects temperatures to hike back up after a small burst of unsettled weather on Friday and Saturday “in typical spring fashion”.
+It comes after a small burst of unsettled weather on Friday and Saturday “in typical spring fashion”, and the Met Office warned the daytime heat next week will likely be followed by chilly evenings and nights.

-Central and inland areas of the UK are forecasted to enjoy the warmest weather on Sunday – Mother’s Day.

 “While day time temperatures will be warm next week, nights will still be chilly and there is still a chance we could see some rural overnight frosts under the clear skies.”